spencergoff/budget_tracker_api/README.md

 When a pull request is raised, the GitHub workflow called "prod-pipeline" is triggered.
 (This workflow is defined in .github/workflows/prod-pipeline.yml.)

 * Dependencies are installed on the workflow server.
-* Unit tests run.
+* Unit tests run (see tests/unit/unit_tests.py).
-* A Docker image is built and uploaded to Amazon ECR.
+* A Docker image is built and uploaded to Amazon ECR using an AWS SAM template (as defined in sam_template.yaml).
-* The image is deployed to the QA environment, which is a
+* The image is deployed to the QA environment, which is a Lambda function exposed by an API Gateway endpoint.
+* Acceptance tests run against the QA instance (see tests/acceptance/acceptance_tests.py)
+* The image is deployed to the production environment, which is a Lambda function exposed by an API Gateway endpoint.

 If any of the above steps fail, the remaining steps are not executed and a failing status check is reported to the pull request that the workflow is building from.